Double-O-Seven/equalizer/README.md

 }
 ```

-You may also use it in Kotlin, in case data classes are not an option are you are required to use an array in `equals` or `hashCode`:
+You may also use it in Kotlin, in case data classes are not an option or you are required to use an array in `equals` or `hashCode`:

 ```kotlin
 package org.mycompany